Business coaching · Fire Path

 Questions

-The Stuck Decision How fast can a stuck decision move?
+Business coaching How fast can a stuck decision move?

 Most stuck decisions have been stuck for months.
 The speed constraint is almost never calendar time.
-It is the structural mistake the room cannot name.
+It is the structural mistake the business cannot name.
 Once named, the decision usually closes within two to four conversations.

 Process What happens in the first conversation?